hsteude/communicating_agents/README.md

 ```shell
 python comm_agents/data/data_generator.py
 ```
-Note that this one runs quite a while and it makes sense to use a beefy machine (many cpus) and specify the numbe of jobs to run in the config.json (e.g. 48).
+Note that this one runs quite a while and it makes sense to use a beefy machine (many cpus) and specify the number of jobs to run in the config.json (e.g. 48).

 Model training:
 ```shell